Donagh

 There is another townland called Donagh in County Fermanagh, as well as one in County Monaghan in the Republic of Ireland.

 Donagh was originally known in Irish as Ua Dúnáin Dhomhnaigh Maighe da Claoíne do Mharbhad (meaning 'O'Doonan's Church of the Plain of the Two Slopes'), later known in Irish as Domhnach Maighe Dhá Chlaoine (meaning 'Church of the Plain of the Two Slopes').
 It was originally anglicised as 'Donoghmoychinny' or 'Donaghmoyline'.
 It was later anglicised simply as Donagh.

 Features

-The village features two protected sites: one is Donagh House, a listed building, the other an ancient ecclesiastical site featuring a ruined church and a graveyard.
+The village is home to two protected landmarks: Donagh House, which is officially listed, and an ancient religious site that includes the remains of a church and an adjoining graveyard.

 St Patrick's is the local GAA club, and won the Fermanagh Senior Football Championship in 2008.